Thanatomorphose: Reception

-Critical reception for Thanatomorphose has been mixed, and since its release the film has been compared to Contracted, a similarly plotted film released in 2013.
+Critical reception for Thanatomorphose was mixed.
+The film has been compared to Contracted, a similarly plotted film released in 2013.
 Ain't It Cool News gave a mixed review that praised the film's special effects but warning that the film would not appeal to all audiences due to its content.
 Fearnet gave a similar review, saying that it was "not the kind of horror film I'd want to watch every week – and I may even find it difficult to recommend – but I'd be lying if I said Thanatomorphose didn't fascinate, aggravate, and impress me at the same time."
 Dread Central panned the movie, giving it one and a half blades and criticizing it as "all grue, little substance".